drduh/YubiKey-Guide/README.md

 `Yubikey core error: no yubikey present` | Confirm that the YubiKey is inserted correctly.
 It should blink once when plugged in.
 `Yubikey core error: no yubikey present` persists | Install a newer version of `yubikey-personalization`, as described in [Install software](#install-software).
 `General key info..: [none]` in card-status output | Import the public key.
-The public key is lost | Follow [Recovering lost GPG public keys from your YubiKey](https://www.nicksherlock.com/2021/08/recovering-lost-gpg-public-keys-from-your-yubikey/) to recover it from the YubiKey.
+The public key is lost | Follow [Recovering lost GPG public keys from your YubiKey](https://www.nicksherlock.com/2021/08/recovering-lost-gpg-public-keys-from-your-yubikey/).
 `gpg: decryption failed: secret key not available` | Install GnuPG 2.x.
 Also verify that the PIN is correct and that the required private Subkey is available on the YubiKey.
 `Yubikey core error: write error` | The YubiKey may be locked.
 Install and run `yubikey-personalization-gui` to unlock it.
 `Key does not match the card's capability` | Use 2048-bit RSA key sizes.